 I know how discouraging it can be to create a video, a blog post, or other content only to have the crickets sing its praises.

 You have to ask for help with promoting it.
 I'm sure Ghandi did.
 Mandela?
 Yep.
 Princess Diana?
 Yar.
 Jesus said it too: ASK.

-Next post, I'll talk about how you can approach strangers and ask them for help with sharing your content.
+In this post, I talk about how you can approach strangers and ask them for help with sharing your content.
 Shucks, I do it with this shindig.

-After all, if we want to share the message of hope we have in Jesus, we have to ask for help.
+After all, if you're like me and you want to share the message of hope we have in Jesus in non-cheesy media, we have to ask for help.
 That starts with the Almighty, then other people; don't be an island Captain Sparrow.